mosn/layotto/docs/en/start/configuration/start-apollo.md

 ### Next step

 The client demo uses the golang version SDK provided by LayOtto.
-The SDK is located in the runtime/sdk directory.
+The SDK is located in the `sdk` directory.
 Users can directly call the APIs provided by LayOtto through the corresponding SDK.

 Besides the SDK,you can also call LayOtto server directly using grpc,which makes it easy for different language to interact with LayOtto.